 The sidebar filled with articles alone is a little staggering and I had to adjust my vision to be able to process the wealth of information being thrown at me.
 But that’s a great thing.

 HollowBit is a YouTuber who walks you through different aspects of LibGDX.
 He extensively goes over one of my favorite genres: 2D platformer.
 He explains the coding and the processes, step by step, on how to make a simple 2D platformer.
 Yes, you can create your very own Mario game if you wish.

-I want a step by step, following by sub-steps to those steps.
-I want the nitty gritty, and this tutorial delivers that and more.
-The guide starts off innocently enough:
+I want a step-by-step, following by sub-steps to those steps.
+I want the nitty-gritty, and this tutorial delivers that and more.
+The guide starts innocently enough:

 “This tutorial is for libGDX beginners, explaining how to create sprite sheets, use sprites in your game and add game physics.”

 - Using Gradle to import & manage dependencies

 Guys let me tell you, they do all this and way more.
 They go through every little nuance that you can think of when creating a project.
 Coding, sprites, and scaling are just some things you will learn before scrolling down a 1/8th of the page.
 But again, this is great.
 This is the definitive guide for beginners.